Table of Contents

 - Stay longer than one day

-* We love Airbnb and have used it all around the world but there are some cities I won’t because of the impact it has on local people.
+* We love booking self-contained apartments and have done so all around the world but there are some cities I won’t because of the impact it has on local people.
 Too many businesses ‘buy to rent’ which forces locals out of their homes and communities.

 Pin to your Barcelona planning board